EzioAuditore12/Knozify/PhoneApplication/README.md

         /// <reference types="nativewind/types" />
          ```

-    8. Now you can verify that nativeWind is working or not by just trying this in App.tsx and the background colour will change
+    8. Now you can verify that nativeWind is working or not by just trying this in App.tsx and the background colour will change to red

     ```tsx
     import { View, Text } from 'react-native'